 C. Using unauthorized materials such as a textbook, notebook, cell phone or other technology/materials during testing or competency performance without permission.

-D. Collaborating during a test or competency performance with any other person by attempting to, or actually, requesting or receiving information verbally, in writing or electronically without authority.
+D. Collaborating during a test or competency performance with any other person by attempting to request or receive or by actually requesting or receiving information verbally, in writing, or electronically without permission.

-E. Using specifically prepared materials during a test that are not allowed (e.g. notes, formula lists, notes written on the student's clothing or person, etc.).
+E. Using specifically prepared materials that are not permitted during a test (e.g. notes, formula lists, notes written on the student's clothing or person, etc.).

-Academic misconduct is the intentional violation of college policies by tampering with grades, taking part in obtaining or distributing any part of an unadministered test, or submitting the same student’s work in more than one class without permission.
+Academic misconduct is the intentional violation of college policies by tampering with grades, taking part in obtaining or distributing any part of a learning tool (such as quiz, test, paper, presentation, etc.), or submitting the same work in more than one class without permission.
 Examples of academic misconduct include but are not limited to:

-A. Stealing, buying, selling, or otherwise obtaining all or part of an unadministered test.
+A. Stealing, buying, selling, or otherwise obtaining all or part of a learning measurement tool.

-B. Selling or giving away all or part of an unadministered test, including answers to an unadministered test.
+B. Selling or giving away all or part of a learning measurement tool, including answers to a learning measurement tool.

-C. Bribing or coercing any other person to obtain or attempt to obtain an unadministered test or any information about the test.
+C. Bribing or coercing any other person to obtain or attempt to obtain a learning measurement tool or any information about the tool.

 D. Changing or attempting to change a grade in a grade book, computer system, on a test, or on other work for which a grade has been given.